Headbright/applink/README.md

 ## Usage

-### Creating a link
+### Simple link

 Applink supports parsing a URL with parameters to create a link that will redirect the user to the appropriate store based on their platform.
 This approach is less flexible that using applink targets (see below).

-Applink to redirect the user to one of the 3 app stores based on their platform would look like this:
+The following link would redirect a user to their respective app store based on their platform:

 ```
 https://applink.dev/?apple=6444602274&google=org.joinmastodon.android&ms=9ncbcszsjrsb